 - A detailed description of the different daily tasks;

-Any other question?
-Please contact Mr Jan Beliën.
+Any other questions?
+Please contact Mr Hazan (FR) or Miss Whyte (EN).

 Why should you participate ?

 - To check whether you clearly understand what your dream job is all about ;

 - It’s a great opportunity ;